ginkgo-project/ginkgo/doc/joss/paper.md

 sparse matrix formats such as COO, CSR, ELL, HYBRID and SELLP along with highly tuned Sparse Matrix Vector product (SpMV) kernels.
 The SpMV kernel is a key building blocks of vitually all iterative solvers and typically accounts for a significant fraction of the application runtime.
-Additionally, we also provide vhigh performance conversion routines between the different formats enhancing their flexibility.
+Additionally, we also provide high performance conversion routines between the different formats enhancing their flexibility.

 Ginkgo provides multiple iterative solvers such as the Krylov subspace